Taylor Rapp: 2021

-Former Atlanta Falcons' defensive coordinator Raheem Morris accepted the same role with the Los Angeles Rams after Brandon Stanley became the head coach of the Los Angeles Chargers.
+Former Atlanta Falcons' defensive coordinator Raheem Morris accepted the same role with the Los Angeles Rams after Brandon Staley became the head coach of the Los Angeles Chargers.
 Morris held an open competition for the roles as starting safeties between Rapp, John Johnson III, Jordan Fuller, Nick Scott, Terrell Burgess, Jovan Grant, Troy Warner, and Paris Ford.
 Head coach Sean McVay named Rapp the starting free safety to start the regular season, alongside starting strong safety Jordan Fuller.

 On September 12, 2021, Rapp started in the Los Angeles Rams' season-opener for the first time in his career and made ten combined tackles (six solo) during a 34–14 win against the Chicago Bears.
 The following week, Rapp recorded eight combined tackles (three solo), one pass deflection, and was credited with half a sack after tackling Carson Wentz with teammate Greg Gaines, marking the first of his career in the Rams 27–24 victory at the Indianapolis Colts.
 On October 17, 2021, Rapp had five combined tackles (one solo), a season-high two pass deflections, and a career-high two interceptions off passes thrown by Daniel Jones in a 38–11 win over the New York Giants, earning National Football Conference Defensive Player of the Week.
 In Week 4, he collected a season-high 12 combined tackles (six solo) during a 27–20 win against the Arizona Cardinals.

 In Week 10 against the 49ers on Monday Night Football, Rapp recorded 10 tackles and got his first full career sack on Jimmy Garoppolo during the 31–10 loss.
 On January 9, 2022, Rapp recorded eight combined tackles (six solo) before exiting in the third quarter of a 24–37 win against the San Francisco 49ers due to a concussion.
 He finished the season with a total of 94 combined tackles (64 solo), six pass deflections, 1.5 sacks, and a career-high four interceptions while starting all 17 games.
 He finished his first full season as a starter with an overall grade of 65.5 from Pro Football Focus.

 The Los Angeles Rams finished first in the NFC West with a 12–5 record, clinching a playoff berth.
 Rapp was sidelined for the first three playoffs games as he was still in concussion protocol.
 While inactive, the Rams defeated the Tampa Bay Buccaneers 30–27 in the Divisional Round and the San Francisco 49ers 20–17 in the NFC Championship Game.
 On February 13, 2022, Rapp started in Super Bowl LVI and recorded seven combined tackles (four solo) as the Los Angeles Rams defeated the Cincinnati Bengals 23–20, with Rapp earning his first Super Bowl ring.